awslabs/mountpoint-s3/doc/SEMANTICS.md

 ## Semantics tenets

-When thinking about the semantics Mountpoint for Amazon S3 supports, we have three tenets in mind:
+When thinking about the semantics Mountpoint for Amazon S3 will support, we have three tenets in mind:
 1. We will not support semantics that cannot be implemented efficiently against S3's object APIs.
 We do not try to emulate operations like `rename` that would require many API calls to S3 to perform.
 2. We present a common view of S3 object data through both file and object APIs.
 We eschew special emulations of POSIX file features (such as ownership and permissions) that have no close analog in S3's object APIs.
 3. When these tenets cause us to diverge from POSIX semantics, we prefer to fail early and explicitly.
 We would rather cause applications to fail with IO errors than silently accept operations like `setxattr` that we will never successfully persist.